Prior99/hyrest/docs/tutorial-list-component.md

 }
 ```

-This will make the list item appear grey and striked through if a todo was checked.
+This will make the list item appear grey and strike through if a todo was checked.

 ### Checking a todo